rocjs/getroc/docs/GETSTARTED.md

 # Getting started with Roc

-This guide will walk you through how to set up your first project using React.
+This guide will walk you through how to set up your first project using Roc.
 This is just one example on how an application can be created.
 More guides and and documentation is on the way.

 ## Install
 Make sure you have [Node.js](https://nodejs.org) 4.x or higher and [npm](https://www.npmjs.com/) 3.x or higher on your system.